On Root Cause Localization and Anomaly Mitigation through Causal Inference: Root Cause Localization and Anomaly Mitigation (RootCLAM)

+It is worth noting that the features that are not the root cause may still exhibit abnormal behaviors.
+For example, suppose that a feature $x_i$ receives an external intervention, meaning that the probability distribution $P(u_i)$ is changed to a different distribution $P'(u_i)$.
+Meanwhile, the change in $x_i$ may propagate through the SCM, influencing another downstream feature $x_j$, where $x_j$ is a child of $x_i$ defined by SCM.
+As a result, the value of $x_j$ may also become abnormal due to the propagation from the external intervention on $x_i$ through the SCM, despite being a non-root cause.

-As discussed above, due to the causal relationship between different features in $\mathcal{X}$, when we perform an action to one feature, other features that are causally related may also be affected by this action.
-Thus, to derive the real consequence of actions considering the causal relationship, we assume an SCM that governs the data generation and formulate the recourse action as the soft intervention.
-Specifically, define the recourse action as a parameter vector $\theta=[\theta_1,...,\theta_i,...\theta_d]$ ($\theta_j=0$ if $j\notin \mathcal{I}$).
-For each actionable feature $x_i$, we formulate the recourse action that changes $x_i$ to $x_i+\theta_i$ as a soft intervention, denoted as $\sigma_{\theta}(x_i)$.
-Then, the consequence of the recourse on a sample $\x$ is the counterfactual instance of $\x$ under the soft intervention, i.e., $\x_{\sigma_{\theta}}|\x$.
+{\bf Anomaly Mitigation}.
+Once the anomaly is detected, one can perform recourse actions to modify the values of certain features to change the abnormal sample to a normal one.
+As it is natural to modify root cause features only, we consider the problem of anomaly mitigation that asks to find a minimum perturbation on the root cause features $i \in \mathcal{I}$ of a sample to flip the label made by $g(\cdot)$.
+From the causal perspective, the recourse actions can be modeled as soft interventions.
+Specifically, define the anomaly mitigation action as a parameter vector $\theta=[\theta_1,...,\theta_i,...\theta_d]$ ($\theta_j=0$ if $j\notin \mathcal{I}$).
+For each root cause feature $x_i$, we formulate the action that changes $x_i$ to $x_i+\theta_i$ as a soft intervention.
+Then, the consequence of the action on a sample $\x$ is the counterfactual instance of $\x$ under the soft intervention.
 We denote this counterfactual instance as $\x(\theta)$ which depends on the value of $\theta$ as well as the underlying SCM.